Overview

 currencies through forward exchange contracts.
 Changes in currency exchange rates

-will affect the Adviser’s net asset value, the value of dividends and interest earned,
+will affect the Adviser’s net asset value, the value of dividends and interest earned, and

-of the U.S. dollar relative to these other currencies may cause the value of the Adviser’s
+U.S. dollar relative to these other currencies may cause the value of the Adviser’s

 investments to decline.
 Some foreign currencies are particularly volatile.
 Foreign